|

 from providing fixed gaps, glues are especially useful for eating up extra space in container

 boxes.
-Glues are by default configured with large hweight
+Glues are by default configured with large hweight and

-values, so that they will usually get all the excess space
+vweight values, so that they will usually get all the excess space

 in a container box.
 The following example code demonstrates how to use glues: